Atharva-Mendhulkar/mendhu-tech/README.md

 A metadata-driven technical blog designed for deep-dives into kernel-level monitoring and ML research.
 - **Headless Content Pipeline**: Uses `gray-matter` to parse markdown frontmatter, allowing for a pure Git-based CMS workflow.
 - **Tailored Typography**: Leverages EB Garamond for a classic research feel, contrasted with JetBrains Mono for technical snippets.

-### 3. Systems-First Design Language
-- **Architectural Aesthetic**: Modeled after drafting paper and blueprints, utilizing radial-gradient grids and hatching patterns.
-- **High-Fidelity Animations**: Features a macOS-inspired **Genie effect** for modal transitions and an ultra-fast staggered reveal system.
-- **Persistent Interaction**: Includes a 'Banyan' minimization dock and a custom pointer-captured draggable brand icon with magnetic snapping and stable global movement tracking.

-### 4. Interactive Dialogue System
-The portfolio features a state-driven interaction engine via the Porygon mascot.
-- **Anchored Dragging**: Pixel-accurate dragging using click-offset math to ensure the cursor stays attached to the grab point.
-- **Contextual Dialogue**: A priority-based messaging system that reacts to user interactions (drag starts, snaps, recalls) and site zones.
-- **Zone Awareness**: Robust spatial detection using bounding-box intersection thresholds (100ms dwell time) and entry locks (500ms) to prevent flickering and noise.
-- **Evolving State**: Interaction memory that progresses the mascot's persona from neutral to curious based on engagement levels.

 ## Technical Architecture